ajouellette/music-downloader/README.md

 This is a fork of [Instant-Music-Downloader](https://github.com/yask123/Instant-Music-Downloader).

 I decided to create my own fork, to focus on keeping the script simple.
-This fork does not have installation scripts and uses only python3.
-If your running something other than Linux, I cannot guarantee that it will work.
+This fork does not have installation scripts and uses only python3 (python2 is outdated and should never be used).
+If you're running something other than Linux, I cannot guarantee that it will work (don't even talk to me about Windows).

 **Keep it Simple Stupid!**

 ## Requirements